-- Now do the key dance within eight seconds… Button 1, Button 2, Button 3, Button 1, Button 2, Button 3, Button 1, Button 2, Button 3 (You are pressing 9 buttons in 8 seconds so it needs to be pretty quick.)
+- Now do the key dance within eight seconds.
+Button 1, Button 2, Button 3, Button 1, Button 2, Button 3, Button 1, Button 2, Button 3 (You are pressing nine buttons in 8 seconds, so it needs to be pretty quick.)

 - If you got into the Duet washer’s diagnostics, all the control lights will turn on and “888” will be displayed showing you all the time display lights are working.
-After a few seconds tall the washer’s display lights will flash.
-If there are any saved error or fault codes the time display should now show the most recent error code.
+After a few seconds, all the washer’s display lights will flash.
+If there are any saved error or fault codes, the time display should now show the most recent error code.

 - Remember what the 1st, 2nd, and 3rd buttons were because you will be using them again to troubleshoot problems with your Duet washer.
 If you were not able to get your washer into the diagnostic mode, turn the washer off with the power button and try again with 3 different buttons.
 (One of the 3 buttons you were using may not be working.)